-Skills Above Standard 4 points At Standard 3 points Near Standard 2 points Aspiring to Standard No Evidence O point Characterization Actor creates a distinct character and maintains it throughout.
+Skills Above Standard 4 points At Standard 3 points Near Standard 2 points Aspiring to Standard No Evidence ^{0 point} Characterization Actor creates a distinct character and maintains it throughout.
 Actor creates less dynamic character type but stays committed to the objectives of new persona.
 Actor creates stereotypical character.
 Character is much like self; creates cliché character with no objectives or constantly shifting character.
 Character is no different than self.
 No choices in characterization were evident.
 Commitment Actor becomes the character during the improvisation.
 Actor stays in character during the improvisation.
 Actor stays in character during most of the improvisation.
 Actor has difficulty staying in character during the improvisation.
 Actor displays no commitment to any type of characterization.
 Choices and Risk-Taking Actor makes strong choices for the character throughout with choices which results in a dynamic interpretation of the improvisation.
 Actor makes authentic, clear choices for the character through most of the improvisation.
 Actor made at least 2 believable choices for the character for some of the improvisation.
 Actor made inconsistent choices for the character.
 Actor made no choices to advance the character or improvisation.
+Ensemble Participation Actor includes all peers in the performance, interacts with every member of the group to achieve the same outcome improvised in the moment.
+Actor includes 90% peers in the performance, interacts with all but one member of the group to achieve the same outcome improvised in the moment.
+Actor includes 70% peers in the performance, interacts with half of the group members member to achieve the same outcome improvised in the moment.
+Actor includes less than half of their peers in the performance, interacts with less than half of the member of the group to achieve a different outcome planned and not improvised in the moment.
+Actor does not include any peers in the performance, interacts with no members of the group.
+Taking Directions Actor follows all the adjudicator's directions as they are given precisely to clearly depict the improvisation.
+Actor follows 90% of the adjudicator's directions as they are given carefully to clearly depict the improvisation.
+Actor follows most of the adjudicator's directions as after they are given to depict the improvisation.
+Actor follows some adjudicator's directions after they are given to depict the improvisation.
+Actor does not follow adjudicator's directions during the improvisation.